-The PIHP and its Provider Network's Staff Training program will ensure that staff possess the appropriate qualifications as outlined in their job descriptions, including the qualifications for all the following: educational background; relevant work experience; cultural competence; and certification, registration, and licensure as required by law.
+The PIHP and its Provider Network's Staff Training program will ensure, regardless of funding mechanism (e.g., voucher), that staff possess the appropriate qualifications as outlined in their job descriptions, including the qualifications for all the following: educational background; relevant work experience; cultural competence; and certification, registration, and licensure as required by law.
 A program shall train new personnel regarding their responsibilities, program policy, and operating procedures.
 A program shall identify staff training needs and provide in-service training, continuing education, and staff development activities.